KernCore91/-SC-Counter-Strike-1.6-Weapons-Project/README.md

 * **Original Rifle Muzzleflashes**: With the knowledge obtained with past projects, we're able to bring you the original X shaped Muzzleflash for rifles back, without conflicting with the original game.
 * **Original HE Grenade Entity**: The HE Grenade projectile thrown by the player should behave closely to the original 1.6 projectile.
 * **Customization without modification of original scripts**: Similarly to the Insurgency Project, you're now able to modify most of the entity data, without modifying the original script, in your own map script.
+* **Original C4 Entity**: Thanks to Nero for making the original projectile, the code has been cleaned up a little bit and it allows for more customization.
+* **Original Scope for Sniper Rifles**: Thanks for D.N.I.O.
+071 for making a custom scope viewmodel that fits very well with the original sprites used in 1.6.
+* **Fixed Player Models**: The original 1.6 player models were fixed to fit the Sven's Playermodel skeleton, no more aiming down.
+* ****: .
 Shoutout for Solokiller for helping me initially in 2016 with this project.